14

 • 2

 I love my well-seasoned cast iron, but do you ever use yours to make an omelet?
 I still have a small teflon pan to whip up the morning 2-egg breakfast staple.
-Jun 1, 2011 at 22:30
+Commented Jun 1, 2011 at 22:30

 • @OpenID: Nope, but that's mainly because of the weight.
 I use the same thing you do - an old 8" Teflon skillet.